 - And that person was negligent.

-We’ll also cover what type of injuries can be sustained in a car accident with no seatbelt, UK seat belt law, how much compensation you could be entitled to and how our solicitors could help you to make a claim on a no win no fee basis.
+We’ll also cover what type of injuries can be sustained in a car accident with no seatbelt, UK seat belt law, how much compensation you could be entitled to and how our solicitors could help you claim on a No Win No Fee basis.

 Some of the questions we’ll try to answer in this guide include:

-- Does not wearing a seatbelt affect insurance claim?
+- Does not wearing a seatbelt affect insurance claims?

 - Can I claim if I wasn’t wearing a seatbelt?

-- Is not wearing a seatbelt contributory negligence?
+- Is driving without a seatbelt contributory negligence?

 - When did it become law to wear a seatbelt in the UK?